mitin001/blog/2025/10/17/youtube.md

 # [YouTube](https://www.youtube.com/)

-In the parlance of *Infinite Jest*, YouTube is *the entertainment*, a never-ending supply of video recommendations.
+In the parlance of *Infinite Jest*, YouTube is *the entertainment*, a never-ending supply of recommended videos.

 # Next